cs-open-project/projectsfound/README.md

 介绍: Doxia is a content generation framework which aims to provide its users with powerful techniques for generating static and dynamic content: Doxia can be used in web-based publishing context to generate static sites, in addition to being incorporated into dynamic content generation systems like blogs, wikis and content management systems.

-### Mesos[集群资源管理框架]

-Description: Apache Mesos is a cluster manager that provides efficient resource isolation  and sharing across distributed applications, or frameworks.
-It can run Hadoop,  MPI, Hypertable, Spark, and other frameworks on a dynamically shared pool of  nodes.

-介绍: Apache Mesos is a cluster manager that provides efficient resource isolation  and sharing across distributed applications, or frameworks.
-It can run Hadoop,  MPI, Hypertable, Spark, and other frameworks on a dynamically shared pool of  nodes.

 ### MINA[网络应用框架]

 Description: Apache MINA is a network application framework which helps users develop high performance and high scalability network applications easily.
 It provides an abstract, event-driven, asynchronous API over various transports such as TCP/IP and UDP/IP via Java NIO.